This post on contentment in life is part of the A Better You series.

-According the dictionary, content means “pleased and satisfied, not needing more.”
+According to the dictionary, content means “pleased and satisfied, not needing more.”
 Personally, I’ve always had issues with this.
 For some reason, I’ve always thought being content meant having to settle for less.
-However living a life of contentment doesn’t mean you have to give up on improving your life!
+However, living a life of contentment doesn’t mean you have to give up on improving your life!

 If living a life of contentment doesn’t mean you can’t have goals, what does it mean?
 It does mean you have to say goodbye to that inconsolable longing for more.
 It means not making your happiness now contingent on some event happening in the future.
 Having contentment in life means you are deciding to be satisfied or pleased with what is in your life at the current moment.

 Yes, that means contentment is different from happiness.
 That’s okay.
 Contentment gives us the ability to live life fully, without the emotional rollercoaster that can come with wanting something different.

 How Can You Have Contentment In Life?

 Obviously making your life more content is going to be a different process for you than it is for me.
 These are just some suggestions.